More cars could be allowed in Singapore with move towards ERP2 system, says Jeffrey Siow, as law passed

 “As we get better at doing so, it may well be feasible to create more capacity on our roads without taking up more land,” said Mr Siow, in rounding up the debate on the Land Transport and Related Matters Bill in parliament.

-“Potentially, this can allow us to have some future growth in our car population as we move closer to completing the transition to ERP2.”
+“Potentially, this can allow us to have some future growth in our car population.”

 The Bill was passed in parliament on Wednesday.
 It means on-board units will be mandatory for all Singapore-registered vehicles as the country fully switches to the ERP2 system from Jan 1, 2027.